xiyanxiongnico/AMPGen/README.md

 ## Getting Started

 ### Installation Guide

 Welcome to the AMPGen project!
 This guide will walk you through the steps required to install and set up the necessary environment and dependencies to run AMPGen.
 Before getting started, please ensure that you have Anaconda installed on your system.

 ### Prerequisites

 To use the AMPGen system, you need Python 3.8.5 and a few essential libraries.
 We'll guide you through setting up a clean conda environment, installing EvoDiff, and then the necessary dependencies.
+Required Python libraries: `numpy`, `pandas`, `tqdm`, `scikit-learn`, `xgboost`.

 ### Setting Up the Environment